 Renaissance School of Medicine has created multiple avenues to report mistreatment to encourage reporting as well as track patterns and frequency of mistreatment to target specific prevention initiatives.
 Students should keep in mind that the range of responses available to the School of Medicine will be contingent not only on the nature of the mistreatment, but also the degree to which a student is willing to identify him/herself.

-Further, the Renaissance School of Medicine may decide that a report of mistreatment rises to a level where University policy has been violated and be required to notify Office of Diversity and Affirmative Action, Labor Relations, and/or University Police.
+Further, the Renaissance School of Medicine may decide that a report of mistreatment rises to a level where University policy has been violated and be required to notify the Office of Equity and Access, Labor Relations, and/or University Police.

 While all reports are confidential and separate from any academic record, there are some forms of incident reporting where anonymity cannot be guaranteed.
 Students who are unsure of which route to take in addressing an incident of mistreatment can make use of consultation services of Counseling and Psychological Services at either the East Campus location (3rd floor, near the HSC Library) or West Campus location (2nd floor, Student Health Services Building).
 Licensed counselors are able to help a student talk through options available in a confidential setting including whether or not a student wants to report mistreatment.
 In cases where the student wishes to maintain anonymity, the student may designate a proxy to present the information for review by the Committee on Student Affairs.